-~ Dialog ~ Topic 24 ~ Sports ~ Choose the questions you like ~
+~ Dialogue ~ Topic 24 ~ Sports ~ Discuss Questions and Answers ~

 1) Do you currently play any sports?
 What kind?
 For how long.
 Tell.